gchatzopoulosCC/battlesnake/README.md

 git clone git@github.com:gchatzopoulosCC/battlesnake.git
 ```

-_Notice: if you have configured mutliple SSH keys that have distinct host names you have to change the `@github.com` to `@<your-hostname>`_ 2.
-Install the packages
+_Notice: if you have configured multiple SSH keys that have distinct host names, you have to change the `@github.com` to `@<your-hostname>`_

+2. Install the packages

 ```bash
 npm install
 ```

-3. Change git remote url to avoid accidental pushes to base project
+3. Change git remote url to avoid accidental pushes to the base project

 ```bash
 git remote set-url origin gchatzopoulosCC/battlesnake`